mcleodchris/awesome-copilot/README.md

 # awesome-copilot
-A list of awesome GitHub Copilot resources I've found useful.
-If you know of any others,please help expand the list by raising an Issue, or creating a PR.
+A list of awesome GitHub Copilot resources I've found useful or enlightening.
+If you know of any others, please help expand the list by raising an Issue, or creating a PR.

 ## Training
 ### Full Courses